 Donald has taught at Wesleyan College, James Madison University, UCI, Lees-McRae College, ACDFA-Southwest region and at many regional events.
 Since the summer of 2005, he has been the modern dance instructor at the WV Governor’s School of the Arts.

-Hilary J. Freeland is a graduate of the University at Buffalo with a BA in Dance.
-She is also working with Trillium School for Performing Arts in Lewisburg, WV and Academy of Arts At January’s in Charleston, WV.
+Hilary J. Freeland is a graduate of the University at Buffalo with a Bachelor of Art in Dance.
+She is also working with Trillium School for Performing Arts in Lewisburg, WV and Academy of Arts At January’s in Charleston, WV while also teaching master classes at dance studios in West Virginia.
 She has worked with Theatre West Virginia as a featured dancer, dance captain, and choreographic assistant.
 She has choreographed for Theatre West Virginia in Beckley, WV, The Strand Community Theatre in Moundsville, WV, Clay County High School in Clay, WV and Academy of Theatre Arts, a children’s acting company in Buffalo, NY.
 Hilary has studied with Doug Varone and Dancers, Leher Dance Company of Buffalo, NY, Daniel Sharone, and Jennifer Archibald.
 She has attended Bates Dance Festival in Lewiston, ME and Point Park University International Summer Dance Program in Pittsburgh, PA.
 Hilary has performed with UB Zodique Dance Ensemble, UB Emerging Choreographers Showcase, and Saya Woolfalk: No Place – Life Art Performance – Museum Space of Harlem, NY.
-This is Hilary’s third season with WVDC.
+This is Hilary’s fourth season with West Virginia Dance Company.

 Delegate Linda S. Sumner